 A brunch wedding differs from an evening event in more ways than just the time of day.
 For one thing, "no one's wearing sequins at 10 a.m.," Domino says.
 A brunch wedding tends to feel more like a garden party or a co-ed bridal shower, and that could be something your guests look forward to.
 "It's kind of fun to make a brunch event a bit of a fashion show," Domino says.
 The gentlemen can pull out the seersucker suits, brightly colored pants, and playful bowties they rarely have a chance to wear.

 5. Your Décor Should Match the Brunch Wedding Vibe

-For those of us who've kept a mental wedding inspiration board long before Pinterest existed (you know who you are!), it might be tough to rethink color schemes and flower choices and gold trim on the flatware.
-But because a brunch wedding is general more casual, it's important to consider the ways décor details can reflect that: instead of billowing floral centerpieces, use wildflowers in mason jars; or have your caterer set up a food bar instead of a sit-down meal or traditional buffet.
+For those of us who've kept a mental wedding inspiration board long before Pinterest existed (you know who you are), it might be tough to rethink color schemes and flower choices and gold trim on the flatware.
+But because a brunch wedding is generally more casual, it's important to consider the ways décor details can reflect that: Instead of billowing floral centerpieces, use wildflowers in mason jars; or have your caterer set up a food bar instead of a sit-down meal or traditional buffet.
 Casual décor options are different, but just as endless as formal ones.